SWARMHAUL REFERENCE LEG LIFECYCLE

 1. form_swarm(totalLegs, totalLamports) — creates SwarmAccount PDA at [b"swarm", package].
 Reserves the total payout from the vault.

 2. N × assign_leg(legIndex, courierPubkey, paymentLamports) — creates LegAccount PDAs at [b"leg", swarm, [legIndex]] for each leg.
-Each assign bumps the courier's on-chain reputation legs_accepted counter on the AgentReputation PDA.
+Each assign bumps the courier's on-chain reputation legs_accepted counter.

 If on-chain fails, the Swarm row is marked failed and the package reverts to listed so a retry can form a fresh swarm.